 There are no adequate laws in Maryland to prevent puppy mills.
 There is no license required in Maryland to operate a breeding facility.
 Inspections of breeding facilities must be announced ahead of time.

 What you can do to stop puppy mills…

 First, get active.
 Join Maryland Votes for Animals and become a voice for change in Annapolis.
 Write or call your state representative.
-You can locate the names of your representatives by clicking on the Find your Elected Officials link on every page.
+You can locate the names of your representatives here.
 Tell them that you want all breeders to be licensed in Maryland.
 You want inspections to be unannounced.
 You want enough space in each cage for animals to stand up and move.
 You want to eliminate overcrowding.
 You want to eliminate wire cages.
 You want all breeding animals to have access to food, water, veterinary care, and socialization.

 Second, don’t buy animals from pet stores or over the internet.
 Breeders exist because there is profit in animal suffering.